-Many patients underwent hip revision surgery to replace the defective device with a safer hip implant device.
-In 2010, DePuy acknowledged that the device had a 12% revision rate within five years of implantation, and internal documentation later turned over by the company indicated DePuy’s knowledge of a 37% revision rate within less than five years of implantation.
-DePuy consequently issued a voluntary recall of the ASR hip implant device on August 24, 2010.
+DePuy acknowledged that the device had a 12% revision rate within five years of implantation.
+Internal documentation later turned over by the company, indicated DePuy’s knowledge of a 37% revision rate within less than five years of implantation.

 To date, there have been three DePuy ASR Metal-on-Metal trials in various courts around the country.